kjvbrt/root2gltf/README.md

 ```

 In order to convert the geometry one needs to write a configuration file.
-The example of the configuration file is provided in `config_example.json` and
+The examples of the configuration file are provided in `configs` directory.
-consists of three variables:
+Three variables are expected in the configuration file:
   * `subParts` names of the detector subparts to be given separate element in
       the phoenix menu
   * `childrenToHide` stems of names of the subparts to be removed